After a Colorado car accident, getting your car repair bills paid is a crucial part of protecting your rights.

 Proving Vehicle Damage

-To prove damage that occurred to your vehicle due to another’s negligence, a driver can:
+To prove the damage that occurred to your vehicle due to another’s negligence, a driver can:

 - take photos at the scene of the accident;